DALL-E/Every illustration.

 @phister I have yeah! they're a really good piece of the puzzle

-Emily Zhao over 1 year ago
+Emily Zhao almost 2 years ago

 Love this concept!
 Took the liberty of arranging into a simple framework for what AI could help with: communication (resurface evidence you've encountered so you can help someone else get to the same conclusion), synthesis (blob of unstructured data --> structured data -> framework, pros and cons), and decision-making (surprising / notable patterns, pick an option from a set of options in the framework).
 Lots of opportunity across these three areas!